-Spares produced by the original valve manufacturer are strongly preferred (original equipment manufacturer, (OEM)).
+Spares produced by the original valve manufacturer are strongly preferred (i.e., original equipment manufacturer [OEM]).
 Where OEM parts are not available, all materials and especially soft goods shall be an exact replacement for the original unless approved through the MOC process.
-The modified parts or materials or any change in source of the parts, shall be reviewed and approved by a person competent to assess oxygen compatibility.
+The modified parts or materials, or any change in source of the parts, shall be reviewed and approved by a person competent to assess oxygen compatibility.

-CAUTION.
-Some facilities have near identical valves which are not in oxygen service but the internal components including non-metals could differ.
+CAUTION: Some facilities have nearly identical valves that are not used in oxygen service but which could have different internal components including non-metals.